voidsharr/CSGOShooterMechanics/README.md

 <h1> In detail</h1>
 1. Project consists of a single weapon system
-2. Weapon can be modified with firerate, animation, Shoot Range, etc,, **MORE ON Recoil**
+2. Weapon can be modified with realod, firerate, animation, Shoot Range, etc,, **MORE ON Recoil**
 Recoil system Consist of multiple States
 1. Walking 2.
 Idle 3.
 Player ADS/Not in ADS